lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 For more details about using skills, see [Conflict Resolution](/fs3/fs3-3/conflict).

-> <i class="fa fa-info-circle" aria-hidden="true"></i> **Tip:** You don't gain any points for taking a rating 0 in an Action Skill.
+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** You don't gain any points for taking a rating 0 in an Action Skill.
 It costs the same as rating 1.
 Rating 0 is there solely for roleplay flavor if you want to denote a disadvantage.

 <a name="background-skills"/>